fenago/apache-cassandra/lab_5.md

 news events.
 :::

-In this book, technical analysis is solely used for the Stock Screener Application.
+In this course, technical analysis is solely used for the Stock Screener Application.
 As technical analysis focuses on price actions, the Stock Screener Application requires stock price data as its input and then it applies technical analysis techniques to determine whether the stock